cybercongress/go-cyber/docs/cyberd.md

 Human intelligence organized in a way to prune none-relevant and none-important memories with time has passed.
 The same way can do relevance machine.

-Also, one useful property of relevance machine is that it needs to store neither past state nor full current state to remain useful, or more precisely: _relevant_.
+Also, one useful property of relevance machine is that it needs to store neither past state, nor full current state to remain useful, or more precisely: _relevant_.

 So relevance machine can implement [aggressive pruning strategies](QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb) such as pruning all history of knowledge graph formation or forgetting links that become non-relevant.